TheGoodlike13/liberty_or_death/README.md

 There's so many it's hard to choose one from them :D

 Well, if we're gonna need a virtual machine, it may as well be Linux.
-I can't imagine the configuration on the liberty side would be any different because of the OS of the machine the Kerberos server is running on.
+I can't imagine the configuration on the Liberty side would be any different because of the OS of the machine the Kerberos server is running on.
 And ultimately, that's the goal of this whole shebang.
 I do hope we can get away with not running multiple VMs though...